howmanysmall/bura-data-structures/docs/intro.md

 sidebar_position: 1
 ---

-# Getting Started with AutoBuildingProject
+# Getting Started with DataStructures

-Here are some quick links to get started using AutoBuildingProject:
+Here are some quick links to get started using DataStructures:

 - [Installation guide](/docs/installation)
 - [**API Docs**](/api)